amberstar/State/Docs/Reference.md

 There is preliminary support for transient properties.
 Mark the attribute as transient in the inspector.
 Transients MUST be optional OR have a default value.

 ## Transforms:

+### For attributes:
 Set the attribute type as transformable in the data modeler attribute type selector in the inspector window and enter a value transformer name in the name field.
 The value transformer name entered must be of a type that implements the [ValueTransform] (https://github.com/amberstar/STState/blob/master/STState/Transforms/ValueTransform.swift) protocol.
 Your model will automatically use the transform type to transform the attribute when encoding and decoding the element.
 Add a STState.Type to indicate the non-transformed type.
 For example: for an URLTransform, enter STState.Type and NSURL to indicate the type.

+### For relashionships to other model items:
+Mostly useful for using transforms that modify model items during encoding.
+To specify a model item relationship as Transformable use the STState.Transformable key in the user info section on the relationship.

 To learn more about Transforms see [Transforms](Transformables.md)